gobb/SprayFire/libs/SprayFire/Service/README.md

 > A word about namespaces.
 The framework typically passes class names as strings in dot-separated syntax instead of the normal PHP backslash namespace separator.
 For example, `\SprayFire\Service\Foo` could be requested from the container with the string `SprayFire.Service.Foo`, both are equivalent and result in same output.

-**Adding basic class with no dependencies, passing service as string name**
+**Adding service with no dependencies, passing service as string name**

 ---